 What is this project doing?

-In 2008, CABI was asked by the Ministry of Forests and Range in British Columbia to investigate the prospects for biological control of oxeye daisy in North America.
+In 2008, CABI was asked by the Ministry of Forests in British Columbia to investigate the prospects for biological control of oxeye daisy in North America.
 CABI has since become involved in a similar project for Australia.

 A literature survey revealed some 80 insect species known to feed on oxeye daisy in Europe – about 25% are thought to have a narrow host range.
 Seven species were prioritised as potential biological control agents: the root-mining tortricid moths Dichrorampha aeratana and D. baixerasana, the shoot-mining Dichrorampha consortana, the root-feeding weevils Cyphocleonus trisulcatus and Diplapion stolidum, the root-galling fly Oxyna nebulosa and the flowerhead-attacking tephritid fly Tephritis neesii.

 The next step is to study these species in depth to assess their suitability for introduction to North America or Australia.
 We are looking for species that are both specific and damaging to the target weed, but not to non-target species.

 Tests with the root-mining tortricid moth D. aeratana proved to be very promising.
 From laboratory tests, we found that its fundamental larval host range (the plant species the larvae can develop on) is mainly restricted to the genus Leucanthemum.
-In outdoor experiments in Switzerland, where we gave moths a choice of test plant species and oxeye daisy, we found high numbers of larvae in oxeye daisy and just a few in ornamental Shasta daisies (Leucanthemum × superbum) and creeping daisy (Mauranthemum paludosum).
-Impact experiments with potted plants showed that larval feeding reduces biomass and flowering of oxeye daisy, but has no impact on Shasta daisy.
 In 2021, we completed testing and, in collaboration with our partners in Canada and the US, we applied for permission to introduce it to North America.
 In Canada, a release permit was granted in 2022 and first releases will take place in 2023.
 In the US, the USDA-APHIS Technical Advisory Group (TAG) recommended its field release in 2022.
 In the US, the moth now has to pass further environmental regulations before being permitted for release.
 An application to release this species in Australia will be prepared by our collaborators in Australia.